ClouDesire/docusaurus/docs/service.md

 In this section you will understand how to onboard services into the marketplace catalog.

-## What is a service
+## What is a Service product

-A service is a product that is not tied to the usage of a web application but to the provisioning of a service to the end-user after paying a certain amount (e.g.: a consultancy service, formation, support).
+A *Service* is a product that is not tied to the usage of a web application but to the provisioning of a service to the end-user after paying a certain amount (e.g.: a consultancy service, formation, support).

-## Requirements
+## Features

 A service can be marked as provisioned: